-Two years is a standard development to market timeline for in-vitro diagnostic products used in at-home testing environments.
-The clinical trials were completed for Shasta Genstrip in July 2010.
-As a result of previous delays in completing its FDA approval application [510(k)] and then problems Shasta encountered in prosecuting its original application with FDA staff, the company changed its contractual responsibilities and obligations in June 2011 to include program management, regulatory process management, management of the manufacturing forecasting and distribution processes, and new products planning and development.
+Two years (and growing) is a standard development to market timeline for in-vitro diagnostic products similar to Genstrip.
+As a result of previous delays by Shasta Technologies in completing its FDA approval application [510(k)] and then problems Shasta encountered in prosecuting its original application with FDA staff, the company changed its contractual responsibilities and obligations in June 2011 to include program management, regulatory process management, management of the manufacturing forecasting and distribution processes, and new products planning and development.
+As of October 31, 2012 the company has narrowed the issues with FDA to two issues, the publication of two post-manufacturing protocols.
+All other issues have been resolved.

 In June 2010 the company was approached by the largest retailer in the world for the distribution and sale of Genstrip at over 5,000 retail stores worldwide.
-A contract with this retailer was negotiated in September 2010 and subsequently renegotiated and renewed in April 2011, and as soon as the retail contract was agreed to and as a means to conduct market research, the company began assessing preorder interest for Shasta Genstrip.
-While continuing its growing part in the prosecution of the 510(k) application before the FDA, it became clear that initial market interest in Shasta Genstrip outstripped the initially available manufacturing capacity.
+A contract with this retailer was negotiated in September 2010 and subsequently renegotiated and renewed in April 2011, and as soon as the retail contract was agreed to and as a means to conduct market research, the company began seeking pre-conditioned letters of intent (pre-orders) for Genstrip, while continuing the prosecution of the 510(k) application before the FDA.
+During this process it became clear that initial market interest in Genstrip outstripped the initially available manufacturing capacity.
 Thus the company quickly ended its pre-order initiative.
-Management is confident that there is a very large market available for Shasta Genstrip, which on its first day of commercial availability, will be by far the company's largest selling product.
+Management is confident that there is a very large market available for Genstrip.
+Currently that market is dominated by four large pharmaceutical manufacturers who provide very similar and equally focused products, selling at essentially equal prices.
+Genstrip's introduction should not only allow the company to achieve market share but because of the business model to be employed by Genstrip is different than those models employed by the major market players, the company may be able to change the market, lowering average price or allowing for increased testing by diabetics for a lesser price, thereby affecting all market segments.